tsnorri/panvc3/README.md

 The founder sequences may be generated with [vcf2multialign](https://github.com/tsnorri/vcf2multialign).

-## Testing
+## Running

-A simple workflow and test data are provided in the [test-workflow](test-workflow) subdirectory.
+A simple example workflow and test data are provided in the [test-workflow](test-workflow) subdirectory.
 The workflow downloads PanVC 3 as well as other required software automatically from [Anaconda](https://anaconda.org).
 Please see [README.md](test-workflow/README.md) in the subdirectory.

+A more complex workflow that uses Bowtie 2 and loads the settings using Snakemake’s configuration (e.g. a YAML file) is in the [bowtie2-workflow](bowtie2-workflow) subdirectory.
+Please see [README.md](bowtie2-workflow/README.md) in the subdirectory.

 ## Contents